Brand portfolio success: The comprehensive guide

 Everyone's heard of brand strategy, but what about a brand portfolio strategy?

-Simply put, a portfolio strategy is the framework that guides how many brands a company should own (if any) under a single brand: what role each plays, and how they fit together in the big picture.
+Simply put, a brand portfolio strategy is the framework that guides how many brands a company should own, what role each one plays, and how they fit together in the bigger picture.

 Essentially, it’s about setting clear goals for each sub-brand, defining their relationships (known as brand architecture), and creating a strategic plan to grow the business.

-There’s no denying that today’s consumers are both demanding and distracted and with consumers flooded by choices and new market segments popping up, companies often need more than one brand to hit all the right notes, stay relevant, and meet customer needs.
+There’s no denying that today’s consumers are demanding more from businesses.
+But they’re also distracted.
+With consumers flooded by choices and new market segments popping up, companies often need more than one brand to hit all the right notes, stay relevant, and meet customer needs.

 That’s where a strategic brand portfolio comes in, letting businesses tailor their offerings to meet specific needs while keeping a cohesive brand family and unique brand identity.